How to Set Up, Compile and Run an AutoRes.uk Project

 Project Object Model

-specifies uk.autores:annotations
+specifies uk.autores:annotations in the dependencies.

 It also defines two plugins.

-is configured to load the library into the compiler.
+maven-compiler-plugin is configured to load the library into the compiler.

-is configured to execute the main
+exec-maven-plugin is configured to execute the main class.

 src/main/java/com/example/Hello.java